dawooten/Java-Schedule-App/README.txt

 run Main.
 If program loads correctly, a pop-up will occur with a button "Launch Master Appointment Scheduler."
 Pressing that will load the login screen.
 Username is "test" and password is "test".

-Additional Report: The third report I chose to run was a total number of appointments by customer displaying who the customers are along with the total amount of appointments they currently have scheduled.
-It is viewable in TableView after running a SQL query and lambda in the background.

 MySQL Connector: mysql-connector-java-8.0.25